The <TestProvider /> pattern

 export default mockAppContext;

-But if we want to write a test where we simulate an Italian user, we’ll just have to do <MockProvider appContext={{locale: ‘it-IT’}}><MyComp /></MockProvider>.
-And the great thing is that we did not have to set the properties cmsRelease and abTestVersion.
-And of course, this can work with any other property that your test might depend on.
+But if we want to write a test where we simulate an Italian user, we’ll just have to do <MockProvider appContext={{locale: ‘it-IT’}}><MyComp /></MockProvider>

 Drawbacks to the TestProvider pattern

-I don’t believe having to use an extra import in each test file is a problem.
-It’ll get automatic at some point, and you won’t even think of it.
-A real issue could be the risk of slowing down your tests.
-While I don’t think the extra rendering should be an issue, you should be wary of the extra imports.
-If, for instance your <TestProvider /> imports the configuration of your redux store, it’ll import all the files required by all your reducer.
+imports the configuration of your redux store, it’ll import all the files required by all your reducer.
 And through the game of transitive dependencies, it might actually require a lot of your app code.
 And that might slow things down (where I work, we observed that most of the time spent in our tests is through imports).
 So be careful, perhaps don’t require your store, but use a default dummy one, which could be sufficient for most of your tests.
 And when you’ll need your real life set-up, import it in the test file.

 Some might argue against such abstraction.
 I’ve read a lot that too much abstractions in your tests will make them harder to understand.
 While I agree that you want to avoid unnecessary abstraction, I don’t believe that is the case here.
-The <TestProvider /> will actually help the reader to focus on what matters in your test, while the set up boilerplate can be a distraction.
-If you’re interested in reading more about abstraction and tests, I cannot recommend enough Kent C. Dodd’s latest blog post, AHA testing.
+The <TestProvider />

 Conclusion

-The <TestProvider /> is a way to write integration tests more easily, and focus on what matters in your tests (i.e. what you’re testing), not fighting to be able to render your components in your tests.
-Actually, my initial intention, when I wrote my first <TestProvide />, was to convince my colleagues to write more integration tests, by removing some pain points.
-Full DOM rendering can be a pain, and I hope that this will make it easier for you.
+is a way to write integration tests more easily, and focus on what matters in your tests (i.e. what you’re testing), not fighting to be able to render your components in your tests.
+Actually, my initial intention, when I wrote my first <TestProvide />

 And to finish, I would like to give a shout-out to Kent C. Dodds.
 He didn’t inspire this pattern, but that’s probably one of the few test practices I have that he did not inspire.
 So follow him, he will give you good advices.